junjie1475/spec2017-on-iOS/README.md

 2. Use sideload app to sideload it.(if you don't have a computer, you can use scarlet or flekstore.)

 # How to compile it yourself
-1. You need to have the create a folder name ``Input`` under Spec2017 folder
+1. You need to create a folder name ``Input`` under Spec2017 folder
-2. create sub folders with naming like 502.gcc under the Input folder
+2. Create sub folders with naming like 502.gcc under the Input folder
-3. copy all the spec2017 reference Input data to that sub folder according to the benchmark name
+3. Copy all the spec2017 reference Input data to that sub folder according to the benchmark name
 4. Add specbin/rary.a as static lib